 Journey Cycles exhibited in the New Builder aisle and showed this custom carbon rig with aero rims.
 Founder Matt Conrad did carbon frame repairs for many years before recently launching his own bike line.
 We dig the elevated stays on this bike.

 Want to see more photos from NAHBS 2016?
-Check out our Flickr gallery, as well as our photo galleries from previous NAHBS.
-Thanks to Tim Lucking for his artistic photography.
+Check out our Flickr gallery from previous NAHBS thanks to Tim Lucking for his artistic photography.
 Come see us next year when NAHBS moves to Salt Lake City, where Gates plans to belt Utah and cook up something even bigger and better.
 And now we’ll let Soultrain ride us outta here.